numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 	typically an input parameter to the algorithm that can be exploited to run different types of algorithms on different dimensions.

-	The COCO platform does not provides ECDF aggregated over dimension.
+	The COCO platform does not provide ECDF aggregated over dimension.

 ..
 Best 2009 "Algorithm"